AminaSaeed17/CRUD-With-LocalStorage/README.md

 # CRUD-With-LocalStorage

-A simple JavaScript CRUD system that allows users to create, read, update, and delete items.
-Built with HTML, CSS, and vanilla JavaScript.
+A basic CRUD (Create, Read, Update, Delete) system built using HTML, Bootstrab, and vanilla JavaScript.
+The app allows users to add, view, edit, and delete data directly in the browser, with data stored in the browser's local storage.